lotusnprod/lotus-manuscript/manuscript.md

 The [Scholia platform](https://scholia.toolforge.org/) provides a visual interface to display the links among Wikidata objects such as researchers, topics, species or chemicals.
 It now provides an interesting way to view the chemical compounds found in a given biological organism (see here for the metabolome view of [*Eurycoma longifolia*](https://scholia.toolforge.org/taxon/Q311710)).
 If Scholia currently does not offer a direct editing interface for scientific references, it still allows users to proceed to convenient batch editing via [Quick Statements](https://www.wikidata.org/wiki/Help:QuickStatements).
-The adaptation of such a framework to edit the documented structure-pairs in the LOTUS initiative could thus facilitate the capture of future expert curation, especially manual efforts that cannot be replaced by automated scripts.
+The adaptation of such a framework to edit the referenced structure-pairs in the LOTUS initiative could thus facilitate the capture of future expert curation, especially manual efforts that cannot be replaced by automated scripts.

 ### Data Interpretation